iamstuartwilson/iamstuartwilson.com/pages/work.md

-@{"title": "Work", "pageBorder": true}
+@{"title": "Wørk", "pageBorder": true}

-#Work
+#Recent Work
-*Here's some of the things I've been working on lately...*
+*Below is a selection of personal and professional things I've worked on in the last year*

 &nbsp;